 It is important to tune the tile size to the architecture.
 We want to make the tile size as large as possible, while still fitting in the register file.
 This offers the highest level of data reuse.
-If we have a $w \times h$ tile size, the number of operations is given by flops =32wh.
-The number of bytes that has to loaded from memory is 16(w + h).
-The minimum number of registers that is required is 4(1 + min(w, h)) + 8wh.
+If we have a $w \times h$ tile size, the number of operations is given by flops = 32wh.
+The number of bytes that has to loaded from memory is 16(w+h).
+The minimum number of registers that is required is 4(1 + min(w,h)) + 8wh.
 This is the total number of registers, including accumulators, while reusing registers if a value is no longer needed (hence the min operation).
 However, this formula does not count additional registers that could be needed for data prefetching, address calculations and loop counters.
 The number of registers is expressed in single-precision float registers.
 If an architecture has vector registers, the result can be divided by the vector length.
 Table 1 shows the properties of different tile sizes.

-There still is opportunity for additional data reuse between tiles.
+Despite the division of the correlation triangle in tiles, there still is opportunity for additional data reuse between tiles.
 The tiles within a row or column in the triangle still need the same samples.
-Therefore, caches can increase data reuse.
+In addition to registers, caches can thus also be used to increase data reuse.
+Since we know exactly what data can be reused at what moment, we found it is important to have direct influence on the caches and the thread scheduler.
+This way, we can make sure that tiles in same row or column are calculated at the same time by different threads.
 Because the algorithm is extremely data intensive, the resulting optimized implementation on many-cores is typically limited by the architecture's memory bandwidth.
 The memory aspects of the algorithm are twofold.
 There is an algorithmic part, the tile size, which is limited by the number of registers.
 The second aspect is architectural in nature: the cache sizes, cache hierarchy and hit ratio.
 Together, these two aspects dictate the memory bandwidth that is needed to keep the ALUs busy.